-As at 30 June 2023, no complaints/referrals were received by the Issuer in this respect.
+In the year ended 31 December 2022, no complaints/referrals were received by the Issuer in this respect.

 Information security and personal data protection

 The information security area, inter alia, focused on the implementation of measures for increasing the level of information/cyber security.
 Furthermore, all internal regulations on information security at the Issuer level are developed in accordance with the ISO 27001 standard, and the Information Security Management System is developed in accordance with these requirements.